Wondering how to find investors for a startup business? Follow these five tips:

 Debt deals can be structured in multiple ways, such as revenue-based financing (where payments back to the lender are tied to a percentage of future revenue) and venture debt (where the lender receives interest payments and a right to buy equity at a discount in the future).

-Now that you’re more familiar with the different sources of funding, it’s time to explore the steps you need to take to find startup investors.
+Now that you’re more familiar with the different sources of funding, it’s time to explore the steps you need to take to find investors for your startup business.

 1. Tap Into Your Network